About sister house

 We recently opened a brick and mortar shop in Downtown Las Vegas which serves three purposes:

 The second purpose our brick and mortar space serves is for local artists to take residency.
 A resident artist is a member of the artist collective and is able to work from the space, use it for meetings and events and sell their own handmade goods.
-We currently have five resident artists here at our store in downtown Las Vegas- Emma Kelly of Desert Daisy Jewelry, Abbie Paulhus of Abbie Paulhus Illustration, Veronica Torres-Miller of Vi Vero Shop, Erica Bell of Vivir Creative and Sara Lunn of Cultivate Goods.
+We currently have three resident artists here at our store in downtown Las Vegas- Emma Kelly of Desert Daisy Jewelry, Veronica Torres-Miller of Vi Vero Shop and Abbie Paulhus of Abbie Paulhus Illustration.

 The final purpose for the store is to promote and provide community workshops and events that engage on a variety of subjects.
-Taught by local artists, creative entrepreneurs and our leaders in the community, we want to provide a space for learning, enrichment and idea sharing in our own community.
+Taught by local artists, creative entrepreneurs and leaders in the community, we want to provide a space for learning, enrichment and idea sharing.
 The space allows for small workshops in a separate workshop room and we also rent the main area of the store for larger special events.